107 Crawford Street,

 No one has favorited this theater yet

-The Rose Theatre, built around 1926, was managed in the early years by Nat Williams.
+The Rose Theatre was opened in 1927, and was managed in the early years by Nat Williams.
 Silent films were accompanied by a five-piece orchestra.

 The facade of the Rose was a three-story affair with a Spanish Tile half-roof.
 Two large French doors with keystone headers were placed at the second story, and two canopied windows appeared directly above the French doors on the third story.